Vivo X200 Ultra: Charging Capabilities and Key Specs Revealed Ahead of Launch

 - 200MP periscope telephoto camera

-Additionally, Vivo is rumored to introduce its latest V4 imaging chip, enhancing photography capabilities, although official confirmation is still awaited.
+Additionally, Vivo is rumoured to introduce its latest V4 imaging chip, enhancing photography capabilities, although official confirmation is still awaited.

 A Stunning Display with a Unique Touch